-Everyone needs love, comfort, support and understanding.
+Everyone needs love, comfort, support, and understanding.
 The companionship of a good friend provides needed support through many of lifes transitions.
 Too often, seniors become isolated at a time in their lives when they would most benefit from social contacts and assistance.

 Our Senior Companion Program connects eligible seniors over 60 years old who live in Kane, Kendall and McHenry Counties with carefully screened volunteers who want to make a difference in the life of a senior.
-Since 1996, this program has been making friendship matches, successfully connecting volunteers with hundreds seniors who were in need of companionship.
+Since 1996, this program has been making friendship matches, successfully connecting volunteers with hundreds of seniors who were in need of companionship.

-If you are interested in participating in this program, or want to refer someone who you think might benefit from a weekly visit, please contact one of the following Senior Companion Coordinators:
+If you are interested in participating in this program or want to refer someone who you think might benefit from a weekly visit, please contact one of the following Senior Companion Coordinators:

 McHenry County and Northern Kane County

 Southern Kane & Kendall County

 Who Can Volunteer?